c18441084/GE-Assignment/README.md

 1. [Unity video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi3ipbYp-P0AhUTlFwKHWPGDpkQFnoECAoQAw&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3Dbh9ArKrPY8w&usg=AOvVaw187xe932AHmTby07YXyxAZ) : Video used to help with my OnCollisionEnter functions.

-2. [Brackey video](https://support.unity.com/hc/en-us/articles/206116056-How-do-I-use-an-Audio-Source-in-a-script- ) : Link to help me with my audio files.
+2. [Unity Tutorial](https://support.unity.com/hc/en-us/articles/206116056-How-do-I-use-an-Audio-Source-in-a-script- ) : Link to help me with my audio files.

 # What I am most proud of in the assignment
 The area that I am most proud of in the assignment is the knowledge of the unity software and C# I have gained since starting this assignment.
 When I started this assignment, I struggled with every aspect of software on Unity, since then I have be able learn and understand many functions in Unity such as adding audio files, collisions, coroutines, movement of objects, procedural generation, etc.